kinxyo/CooperAI/README.md

 - [ ] Add my doggo's photo somewhere

 ---
 P.S- This application was created as part of a college project.
 The original intent was to create my own AI but due to time constraints; I had to resort to using the obvious option: gpt-3 api.
 Hopefully, in future, I integrate my own AI.
-The application has a clean UI with a little touch of uniqueness to its pointer/mouse element.
-I enjoyed creating the frontend with Nuxt and I nearly killed myself while writing the backend in Rust as I had no prior experience.After enduring it however, I do have a lot of admiration for Rust.
+I enjoyed creating the frontend with Nuxt and I nearly killed myself while writing the backend in Rust as I had no prior experience.
+After enduring it however, I do have a lot of admiration for Rust.